andrewvanleuven/website/content/authors/admin/_index.md

 #- Visitors
 ---

-I am an assistant professor at Oklahoma State University in the Department of Agricultural Economics.
+I am an assistant professor at the University of Vermont in the Department of Community Development & Applied Economics.
 My research and teaching both focus on community entrepreneurship, regional economic development, downtown revitalization, and a variety of other topics aimed toward strengthening local economies.
 I earned my Ph.D. in Public Policy & Management from the John Glenn College of Public Affairs (Ohio State University).